 What Is Revenge Porn?

-If you casually share an explicit image, even with no negative intent, you could receive revenge porn charges.
+Sharing an explicit image casually, even without harmful intent, could lead to revenge porn charges.
+This is also known as Nonconsensual Dissemination of Private Sexual Images.
 Minnesota law defines the crime of revenge porn as intentionally disseminating an image of another person who is depicted in a sexual act or whose intimate parts are exposed, in whole or in part, when:

 To define revenge porn, sex revenge porn laws clarify that the person in the photo can be identifiable from the image itself or by someone who looks at the image and identifies the person.